samharsh02/Satellite-Image-to-Maps-translation-using-Pix2Pix-GAN/README.md

 # Note:
-If the codeblock does not render on college internet for some reason, try using data, it will open - happened with me a few times.
+If the codeblock does not render on college internet for some reason, try using mobile data, it will open - happened with me a few times.

 # Satellite-Image-to-Maps-translation-using-Pix2Pix-GAN